IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 ```
 {: .output}

-If we would like to select the data for patient 1, we have to select the first row and all the columns.
+Let's calculate now the maximum inflammation for different patients.
+First, you need to select the data for patient 1, i.e. by selecting the first row and all the columns.
 ```python
 patient_1 = data[1,:]
 ```